 - Daniel Beßler, Institute for Artificial Intelligence, University of Bremen, Germany

-- Mihai Pomarlan, Faculty of Linguistics and Literature, University of Bremen, Germany
+- Mihai Pomarlan, Digital Media Lab, University of Bremen, Germany

-- Robert Porzel, Digital Media Lab, University of Bremen, Germany
+- Robin Nolte, Digital Media Lab, University of Bremen, Germany

 SUBMISSION INFORMATION

 Beside regular papers, position and survey papers are also welcome.
-All the contributions to the workshop must be submitted according to the IOS press format available from https://www.iospress.nl/service/authors/latex-and-word-tools-for-book-authors/.
+All the contributions to the workshop must be submitted according to the CEUR format – laTeX template overleaf template.
+More information about CEUR style submissions is available here.

 Papers will be refereed and accepted on the basis of their merit, originality, and relevance.
 Each paper will be reviewed by at least two Program Committee members.
 Papers must be submitted electronically in PDF, using this link: